arget13/DDexec/README.md

 ## Now what?
 You may:
 - Go distroless.
+Well, in [certain scenarios](https://github.com/arget13/memexec/) it may not protect you at all.
 - Use a kernel compiled without support for the `mem` file.
-- Detect any program opening or writing to the `mem` file.
+- Don't mount procfs.

 ## Questions?
 Death threats?
-Feel free to send me an email to [yagogl@protonmail.com](mailto:yagogl@protonmail.com) or to contact me through [Twitter](https://twitter.com/arget1313).
+You can reach me through [Twitter](https://twitter.com/arget1313).